prakashrohan/Adobe-1b/README.md

 # 🤖 Persona-Driven Document Intelligence

-This project performs intelligent section extraction and summarization from PDF documents based on a given **persona** and **task** — entirely CPU-based and torch-free.
+This project performs intelligent section extraction and summarization from PDF documents based on a given **persona** and **task** — entirely CPU-based.
 It uses spaCy’s GloVe embeddings (300-d) for semantic similarity, keyword scoring, and summarization.
 Ideal for document intelligence systems constrained by size, performance, or offline requirements.

 ---